-If you are interviewing for the position of a Project Manager or a Business Analyst, chances are we will invite you for an on-site business case.
+If you are interviewing for the position of a Project Manager or a Business Analyst, chances are we will invite you for an on-site business case during the application process.
 Let’s get you prepared.

 Why we use a business case

 The business case has become an integral part of our interviewing process.
 We use it to gain a better understanding of how candidates carry themselves in a real-like business scenario.
 The business case is a simulation of a typical situation a person would have to handle in their day-to-day interaction with clients.
 Essentially candidates have the opportunity to get a real-life example of what they might do at Emakina so they can see if there is a match, and we get to better understand how someone will perform.

 Typically, if you have made it as far as the business case stage, you have already demonstrated during the interviews that you have the right personality, background and potential to work with us.
 The question at this point is whether you can really do the job.
 Putting you into a real situation gives you the opportunity to demonstrate your skills in practice, and allows us to predict (or at least make an informed guess) about your future performance.